Electric Mode was on the scene from 11-12 August in Barcelona, when the city hosted DGTL Festival.

-Electric Mode were on the scene from 11-12 August in Barcelona, when the city was host to DGTL Festival.
-The sister edition of the Dutch techno festival, DGTL Barcelona celebrated its 3rd birthday in 2017- where a whole host of the worlds finest techno and house artists met under the Spanish sun.
+The sister edition of the Dutch techno festival, DGTL Barcelona celebrated its 3rd birthday in 2017- where a host of the world’s finest techno and house artists met under the scorching Spanish sun.

-Too soon?
-Read on and find out, you’ll have an eye cast to the year of 2018.
+Read on and find out more- you’ll have an eye cast to the year of 2018.

 The afternoon sun rose proudly, dissolving the last of the morning’s cumulus.
 Around me, there were a number of winding Moorish streets boasting everything from delicacies, magic, to grand cathedrals of the wackiest Gaudian design.
 A large leg of Jamon hung in the window to my right, glimpsed quickly as the spokes of my bike spun, reflecting the now unadulterated Iberian sun.
 The past hour was spent loading up on tapas and the ambience of some nondescript Spanish enclave.

 It was 1pm as my friend and I hurtled Northward, away from these streets and toward the coast.
 The heat made the air shake as I eyed up the signs for the Parc del Fòrum.
 One can recount Barcelona in as much or as little detail and you would still understand its beauty only from seeing it yourself.
 We moved fast, weaving through traffic like floss through teeth, as the sea salt smacked the nostrils and the buildings became somewhat sparser.
 There we were.
 Checking into the hotel ‘Diagonal Zero’, there were but two facts at hand.
 Those being; the sun would continue to shine and I was 400ft from a full-on techno festival in the capital of Catalonia.